bitcointoronto/hack.to/content/en/_index.md

 {{< framed >}}
 ## Coming Soon

 We are in the process of securing a location for the hackerspace.
-We will open to the public TBD.
+We will open to the public once that happens.

 You can help us cover our initial costs of rent, furniture and hardware equipment by [donating]({{< ref "donate" >}}) to our crowd-funding campaign.
-We only accept Bitcoin on-chain via BIP47 payment codes are preferred for better privacy between sender and receiver.
+We only accept Bitcoin on-chain, and BIP47 payment codes are preferred for better privacy between sender and receiver.
 Our payment code is [here](https://paynym.is/+ancientrain).
 FOSS Wallets that support BIP47 are Samourai Wallet, Sparrow Wallet, Blue Wallet, and Stack Wallet.

 {{< /framed >}}

 ## Founders

 BitcoinToronto is the creation of KryptoKidz, a passionate bitcoin educator working on these bitcoin-focused projects: [KryptoKidz](https://twitter.com/kryptokidz_), [BitcoinToronto](https://twitter.com/bitcointoronto_), and [DIYbitcoin](https://twitter.com/DIYbitcoin).
-For other projects involvements, see Kidz's [github](https://github.com/kkdao).
+For other project involvements, see Kidz's [github](https://github.com/kkdao).

 ## Community